Small Animal Imaging Facility

 Dr. Doyle provides training on the IVIS Imaging Systems (both bioluminescence and fluorescence imaging), MicroCT scanners, MicroSPECT scanners, and the Vevo Ultrasound, and provides regular training sessions on these systems.
 He can also show users how to use the Leica (Mauna Kea) Cellvizio microscope, cryomicrotome and cryomacrotome systems.

 Dr Pisani manages the 7T MRI system, providing training and assistance for all users on this system - please coordinate directly with her to arrange for this.
 She also provides training on the use of radionuclides in the imaging facility, as well as training on the MicroPET systems.
-Finally, Dr Pisani provides training on the ART Optix and CRI Maestro fluorescence imaging systems.
+Finally, Dr Pisani provides training on the CRI Maestro fluorescence imaging systems.